-A couple of months ago, we talked extensively about the narrative aspect of the designs for the 2006's movie; Marie Antoinette (see here).
+A couple of months ago, I talked extensively about the narrative aspect of the designs for 2006's Marie Antoinette (see here).
 But that's only one half of the story.
 This movie is, after all, a period piece, so let's have a look at how they translated that period into the costumes.

 MARIE ANTOINETTE: WORKING WITH AN HISTORICAL BASIS

-Sofia Coppola's Marie Anotinette had a rather large budget, which allowed renowned designer Milena Canonero the freedom to create period-accurate pieces (the inaccuracies were only added for narrative purposes not budget constrictions).
-Because of this, Canonero decided to work of actual historical dresses and then alter and adjust them according to the narrative guidelines she had.
+Sofia Coppola's Marie Antoinette had a rather large budget, which allowed renowned designer Milena Canonero the freedom to create period-accurate pieces (the inaccuracies were only added for narrative purposes, not budget constrictions).
+Because of this, Canonero decided to work off actual historical dresses and then alter and adjust them according to the narrative guidelines she had.

 The obvious starting point, in this case, it's the actual contemporary portraits of the Marie Antoinette herself.